Chocolate Lasagna

 Whipped cream layer of chocolate lasagna being added to a white baking dish.

-Chocolate layer of chocolate lasagna being added to a white baking dish.
+The chocolate layer of chocolate lasagna being added to a white baking dish.

-1. Once the pudding is slightly firm, spread the remaining whipped topping evenly over the pudding layer.
-Garnish with mini chocolate chips, and wrap loosely with plastic wrap.
+1. Sprinkle with mini chocolate chips, and wrap loosely with plastic wrap.
 Chill at least 4 hours.

 Recipe tips and variations